 Updated by Steward Team

-Many of the farmers we have worked with struggle to come up with the right words to use to describe their project to friends, family, and community members.
+Many of the farmers we have worked with struggle to come up with the right words to use to describe their project to their lender community.
 We often hear that farmers are worried about making it sounds like a donation rather than a loan.